When Talking Heads Made an Americana Move on ‘Little Creatures’

 But rather than repeat or even retreat, the core quartet headed in another direction, this time straight into Americana country that might as well have been half a world away from the New York City art community that raised them.
 With accordions, steel guitars and washboards accompanying songs, Talking Heads didn't so much make a rootsy heartland album as they made their version of what they thought a rootsy heartland album sounded like.

-The fit may not have been a natural one, but you’ll find few albums from the period that steer so far off course but still manage to come off as joyful as Little Creatures.
-Byrne’s connection to the music of Middle America couldn’t have been more tenuous.
-But his affection for the genre’s authenticity serves as his focal point.
-The accordion that pulls along the closing “Road to Nowhere” would get lost in Appalachia, let alone a Los Lobos record.
-But the group’s winking riff is as big as its heart here.
+The fit may not have been a natural one, but you'll find few albums from the period that steer so far off course but still manage to come off as joyful as Little Creatures, which was released on June 10, 1985.
+Byrne's connection to the music of Middle America couldn't have been more tenuous.
+But his affection for the genre's authenticity serves as his focal point.
+The accordion that pulls along the closing "Road to Nowhere" would get lost in Appalachia, let alone a Los Lobos record.
+But the group's winking riff is as big as its heart here.

 Same goes for Little Creatures' other highlight, the opening "And She Was."
 If the rest of the album doesn't quite match those bookends, it at least spreads itself out like a musical cornucopia on songs like "Creatures of Love" (featuring Eric Weissberg of "Dueling Banjos" fame), the horn-speckled "The Lady Don't Mind," the playful "Stay Up Late" and "Walk It Down," which sounds the most like the Heads' previous incarnation with its rumbling percussion and chanting singalong.